boscoh/sassin/readme.md

 # sassin

-`sassin` compiles the indented-SASS-syntax format into CSS stylesheets.
-This is a beautiful space-indented format, similar to the Javascript-based [Stylus](http://learnboost.github.io/stylus/) format, but `sassin` works entirely in the Python ecosystem.
+`sassin` compiles SASS-indented-syntax into CSS.
+This is a beautiful space-indented format, similar to Javascript's [Stylus](http://learnboost.github.io/stylus/), but `sassin` works entirely in the Python ecosystem.

 ## Installation